kaf-lamed-beyt/inline-emoji-picker/README.md

 If it doesn't work for the first time, you may need to enable it.
 Look at your menu bar, top-right of your screen, you should see this emoji (😎), toggle it to either enable or disable inline emoji selection/completion.

+If you run into the error below and you'd still love to use this tool

+> Apple could not verify “inline-emoji-picker” is free of malware that may harm your Mac or compromise your privacy.

+Open Settings, click **"Privacy & Security"**, scroll to the bottom.
+Beside **"inline-emoji-picker" was blocked to protect your Mac." you'll see "Open Anyway", click it.

+This happened because, I did not pay the $99/yr fee Apple requests for their Developer Program.

 ## To Do

-- [] ensure the app icon actually shows. for now, it doesn't, and I've tried all i could to get that working.
+- [ ] ensure the app icon actually shows. for now, it doesn't, and I've tried all i could to get that working.
 I'll keep digging though.
+- [ ] show a popover with matching emoji key/pairs as you type

 ## Contributing